From Morloch Wiki

 Certain terms used within the Shadowbane community are recognized across the entire MMO genre, but there are many that only exist in the context of this game.
 If you encounter an acronym not listed here, it may be in reference to a guild name.

 |Shadowbane Slang and Acronym Guide|

-- AB is short for "Aeran Belendor" an endgame Elf-themed macrozone.
+- AB is short for "Aeran Belendor" an Elf-themed area.

-- Ambi or Ambidex is a shortening of "ambidextrous", a character that can wield weapons in both hands.
-All rogues are granted ambidexterity, but other characters may obtain it with a starting trait.
+- Ambi, ambidex, or ambidextrous: a character that can wield weapons in both hands.
+All rogues are granted ambidexterity, but other characters may obtain it with a starting trait or a discipline rune.

 - Aeld is short for Aeldreth, a safe hold city.

 - ATR is an acronym for "attack rating," or a creature's success chance when attacking another.